Time Series Alignment with Global Invariances: Experiments

-\paragraph{Results}
+\subsubsection{Results}

-Qualitative and quantitative results are provided in Figure~\ref{fig:mocap_fig} and Table~\ref{tab:pred_res} respectively.
+Qualitative and quantitative results are provided in Figures~\ref{fig:mocap_fig}, \ref{fig:mocap_fig2} and Table~\ref{tab:pred_res} respectively.
 We evaluate, for each test subject, the $\ell_2$ reconstruction loss $\|\yend-\yhatend{}\|_{2}$ between the ground truth time series and its prediction.
-Table~\ref{tab:pred_res} displays the average loss on the test subjects for different values of the soft-max parameter $\lambda \in \{10^{-3},...,10^{0}\}$.
-Figure~\ref{fig:mocap_fig} presents examples of reconstructed movements.
+Table~\ref{tab:pred_res} displays the average loss on the test subjects based on the best hyperparameter found using the timestamps $[T_0,T']$.
+Figures~\ref{fig:mocap_fig} and \ref{fig:mocap_fig2} present examples of reconstructed movements for the different methods on one test subject as well as the $3$ highest coefficients $a_d$ with the corresponding neighbors.